hzhan236/hzhan236/README.md

-- 👋 Hi, I’m Haiming, an applied math master student just graduated from UW recently. @Lyzzz
+- 👋 Hi, I’m Haiming, an applied math master student just graduated from UW recently.
 - 🌱 I’m currently looking for sde jobs, and trying my best to learn more technologies AMAP.
-Love coding more than my girl friend (:-( Maybe that's why I'm single).
 - Currently working on Twitter backend system using Django.
-- 📫 How to reach me: hzhan236@gmail.com
+- 📫 How to reach me: zhanghaiming6@sina.com

 <!---
 hzhan236/hzhan236 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.